Skip to content

 However, the municipality has already secured $5.6 million through a federal grant to complete the work, which is expected to get underway next year if the grant bids are successful.

-According to a report from Joshua Frederick, Port Coquitlam’s director of engineering and public works, the existing submersible pump station is nearing the end of its service life after 34 years and the existing flood box flap gate and trash rack need to be upgraded so fish can get through.
+According to a report from Melony Burton, Port Coquitlam’s manager of infrastructure planning, the existing submersible pump station is nearing the end of its service life after 34 years and the existing flood box flap gate and trash rack need to be upgraded so fish can get through.

 The new pump station will also have seismic and structural improvements, and changes to its civil, mechanical and electrical systems.